The European Rediscovery of Aristotle: Oxford, 13th Century

 But the reality is different; the Dark Ages were not so dark and even areas as far flung as the British Isles were benefitting from a sophisticated international exchange of ideas.

-In the same way that the Latin language has faded from our common education, Greek eventually faded to a “dead” language in the educated classes of Medieval scholars.
+In the same way that the Latin language has faded from our common education, Greek quickly faded to a “dead” language in the educated classes of Medieval scholars.
 While Greek philosophy was still influential throughout the Middle Ages, from about 600 to 1100, it was available only indirectly in Western Europe.
 Though well-known today, the works of the Greek philosopher Aristotle (384 BC – 322 BC) were ‘lost’ to Western European scholarship.
 The last prominent scholar to read Greek before the revival in the twelfth and thirteen centuries was Boethius, who is most known for On the Consolation of Philosophy, a complex reflection on free will, death, and good vs. evil, written during his incarceration before execution in 524.
 Through Boethius, the Latin-reading and -speaking Western Europe was able to access a translation of Organon, a selection of Aristotelian works dealing with logic and dialects.

 The university system developed in fits and starts, commencing in the eleventh century.
 Oxford became a center for learning in England, beginning at the end of the eleventh century.
 In 1167, King Henry II banned English students from studying at the recently founded University of Paris; however, it was not until 1248, under King Henry III that the University of Oxford was granted a charter.